 - Fuel the existing Diatom bloom and extend the time

 What Is Brown Diatom Algae?

 Diatoms are one of the most common organisms found in water all over the world.
 There are dozens of different classes and orders of Diatoms and all of them together generate around 20% of the world’s oxygen *(Wiki Link).

-Most Diatoms are photosynthetic organisms meaning that they produce most of their energy by consuming Nitrates, Phosphates and photosynthesizing light.
-Diatoms have a unique characteristic that they also consume silicates.
+Most Diatoms are photosynthetic organisms meaning that they produce most of their energy by consuming Silicates, Nitrates, Phosphates and by photosynthesizing light.
 The silicates they consume are used to grow the outer walls surrounding the cell casuing them to appear like an algae.

 What Causes Brown Diatom Algae In An Aquarium?

-Silicate is the parameter that causes the Diatoms to rear their heads.
+This is the nautural element that causes the Diatoms to rear their heads.
 Within your aquarium, you will have a high silicate concentration during its early months.
 This is caused by the silicates being released by your sand and rock.

 Soaking your rock in a Brute trashcan with a heater and a powerhead for months before installing in your aquarium is one way to reduce the Diatom bloom, but you will still get it, just to a lesser degree.

-The intense lighting we need to allow our corals to flourish plays a key role in causing your Diatom bloom.
+The intense lighting we need to allow our corals to flourish plays a key role in causing your Diatoms to bloom.
 Only a few classes of Diatoms are found deep in the world’s oceans where no light ever reaches, but the classes that grow in our aquariums are all photosynthetic and feed off the light.

-The bright light we use in our aquarium is perfect for plant-based cells to photosynthesize and having stronger light you can actually help reduce the Diatom severity by out-competing it with something else 😉
+The intense lights we use in our aquarium is perfect for plant-based cells to photosynthesize and having stronger light you can actually help reduce the Diatom severity by out-competing it with something else 😉

 Other more prevalent and long-term residents of our home aquarium are Green Film Algae and Green Hair Algae.
 These are ravenous consumers of nitrates and phosphates and by having stronger lighting you will encourage more growth of these types of algae.
 By having more of the green algae you can starve the Diatoms of the Nitrates and Phosphates they also need to grow.